jeremyabbott/Presentations/slides/saturn.md

 ### Why?

 - Reduces the barrier to entry for folks new to F#
-- Work with a higher level abstraction than ran HTTP requests
+- Abstracts away raw HTTP manipulation until you need it.
 - The MVC pattern is familiar to those coming from other web frameworks
 - High team productivity thanks to the Saturn CLI